Tanmay-Somani/Tanmay-Somani.github.io/README.md

 <br>

-Need help in the Github actions section.
+Need help in the GitHub actions section.

 <br>